 Go to the place where the work is performed, that is the Gemba walk.
 This does not apply just to manufacturing, but also line managers and their respective departments as well as to project management.
 You want to know what is going on, what could be better, go unto the work space and watch and […]

 If you have spent any time in the automotive industry you have probably spent time working within a system called the 5S.

 The unevenness or mura of the work wreak havoc on our work.
 Project demands fluctuate and working on multiple projects likewise creates or exacerbates the unevenness.
 In product development work can get heavy around gate reviews as the project must accomplish certain expectations and milestones are reviewed in the gate activities.
 One functional department may […]

 Muri is waste associated with pushing people, processes and equipment beyond the limits or overburdening.
 An organization may be enamored of working large numbers of overtime hours, but any benefit for such some at a cost, and this is an example of overburdening.
 I once worked at a place in which the employees averaged being […]

 For those familiar with the lean approach to the work or the Toyota Way, you my already know about the concept of Muda.
 Muda is one of the three categories associated with lean that impact performance and costs to the organization.
 Muda is regarded to have seven waste types or areas or actions that cause waste.
 Over […]

-Kanban is a lean method for identifying and managing the work and the flow, and it does so by creating a pull through environment.
+Kanban and Visual Management Kanban is a lean method for identifying and managing the work and the flow, and it does so by creating a pull through environment.
 We will start by identifying the work we need to do.
 Each work item we need to do will end up on an individual card.
 The cards […]

 Value, Scope and Change Requests Change requests are part of any development project.
 Change requests are sometimes necessary as we learn by building and doing the work.
 In my experience, change requests often are born from requirements we thought we understood, only to learn by working with the product or system that we really did […]